 These koulla (Coptic), or kalansuwa (Arabic) hoods are decorated with 12 small crosses and one large one, meant to remind the monks that they must leave everything earthly behind and look only to God.
 In today’s troubled times, more and more members of the Coptic Christian community in Egypt are facing that very choice.

-Apostle Mark, comprises between 8 percent and 10% of Egypt’s 83 million population.
+Thus far, 2011 has not been kind to the Copts, who face everincreasing threats, persecution and violence.
+Their ancient community, which according to tradition was founded in Alexandria during the first century CE by the Apostle Mark, comprises between 8 percent and 10% of Egypt’s 83 million population.
 There are small communities of other Christians in Egypt as well, including Greek and Syrian Orthodox, Armenian, Chaldean, Greek, Melkite, Roman and Syrian Catholics, Maronites and 16 small Protestant denominations.

 The Copts’ bloodlines are even more ancient than their Christian faith, dating back to the pharaohs, centuries before the Arab invasions in the seventh century.
 Their liturgical language, Coptic, is the closest existing language to that of ancient Egypt.
 As a religious minority in a Muslim majority state, the Copts have long faced discrimination under the dhimmi status spelled out in Islamic law.
 In recent years, they have suffered escalating attacks, as Islamist extremists have specifically targeted them.